product-fruits/npm-product-fruits/readme.md

 # Product Fruits NPM SDK

 Use this package for Product Fruits installation into NPM environments.
 This package can be used in browser environments.
+The package supports TypeScript.

 # Instructions